anthonynsimon/secrets-vault/README.md

 MASTER_KEY=my-super-secret-master-key secrets edit
 ```

+When a master key is provided via an environment variable, it takes precedence over the file on disk.

 ### In Python

 You can load the master_key from anywhere else and provide it when initializing the class: